DukicDev/Boxy-McBoxFace/README.md

   Contains the main entry point, command-line parsing, and logic for running the container (handling namespaces, cgroups, `chroot`, etc.).

 - **imageHandler.go**
-  Responsible for extracting the OCI image tarball into the container filesystem.
+  Responsible for pulling and extracting the OCI image into the container filesystem.

 ## Future Directions

-- **Enhanced Features:**
-  Potential improvements include better networking, storage options, more advanced resource management, and robust error handling.
+- Support multi-layer images

 ## License